k-seun/k-seun/README.md

-### Hi there 👋
-I am majoring A.I. in Gachon Univeristy.
+## I am majoring A.I. in Gachon Univeristy
+I'm currently learning programming.
+I'm interested and want to learn more about artificial intelligence.
+Let's learn about A.I. together!
 <!--
 **k-seun/k-seun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.